 Universal Design Improves Access Compliance

 In her paper on this project, Penny Galbraith details the particular issues Sri Lanka faces.
-Major heritage sites, assets in complete disrepair, obsolete infrastructure, and transport conveyance designs from previous centuries all contribute to the complexities.
+The complexities were major heritage sites, assets in disrepair, obsolete infrastructure, and transport designs from previous centuries.
 “Universal design was the ideal starting point, not least because of its emphasis on users, but also that it allows for acknowledging and embracing cultural factors which is very important given ethnic tension in Sri Lanka”.

 An interesting application of the principles of universal design.
 It shows that reducing barriers in the built environment is reliant on understanding why, not just how to comply.
 The title of the paper is, A Practitioner’s Universal Design Approach Making a Difference to Distressed Assets in Sri Lanka

-The paper is from the proceedings of the UDHEIT 2018 conference held in Dublin, Ireland, an open access publication.
+From the the UDHEIT 2018 conference held in Dublin, Ireland.